az-digital/arizona-bootstrap/site/docs/2.0/utilities/flex.md

 </div>
 {{< /example >}}

 Use `.flex-shrink-*` utilities to toggle a flex item's ability to shrink if necessary.
-In the example below, the second flex item with `.flex-shrink-1` is forced to wrap it's contents to a new line, "shrinking" to allow more space for the previous flex item with `.w-100`.
+In the example below, the second flex item with `.flex-shrink-1` is forced to wrap its contents to a new line, "shrinking" to allow more space for the previous flex item with `.w-100`.

 {{< example >}}
 <div class="d-flex bd-highlight">